microsoft/roosterjs/README.md

 -   Perform DOM operations on a given scope using scopers.
 -   Travel among `InlineElements` and `BlockElements` with scope using ContentTraverser API.

+`roosterjs-editor-core` provides APIs for editor core.
+Editor class will call such APIs to perform basic editor operations.
+These APIs are overridable by specifying API overrides in Editor options when creating the editor.

 `roosterjs-editor-api` provides APIs for scenario-based operations triggered by user interaction.